Brian Eno

-Dating back to his time as a student, Eno has also worked in other media, including sound installations, film and writing.
-In the mid-1970s, he co-developed Oblique Strategies, a pack of cards featuring aphorisms intended to spur creative thinking.
-From the 1970s onwards, his installations have included the sails of the Sydney Opera House in 2009 and the Lovell Telescope at Jodrell Bank in 2016.
-An advocate of a range of humanitarian causes, Eno writes on a variety of subjects and is a founding member of the Long Now Foundation.
-His modern political activism has also included awareness of the conditions in the Gaza Strip before and during the Gaza war, climate crisis awareness, opposing the UK Conservative Party, opposing Brexit, and advocating for freedom for Julian Assange.
-In September 2025, he signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."
+Eno has also collaborated with John Cale, Devo, Peter Gabriel and Genesis, David Byrne, Slowdive, James, Laurie Anderson, Robert Wyatt, Grace Jones, Karl Hyde, and Fred Again.
+An advocate for humanitarian causes, Eno writes on a variety of subjects, and is a founding member of the Long Now Foundation.
+His modern political activism has also included solidarity for the Palestinian people before and during the Gaza war and genocide, climate crisis awareness, Conservative and Brexit opposition, and advocacy for Julian Assange.
+In September 2025, he signed an open pledge with Film Workers for Palestine, pledging not to work with Israeli film institutions "that are implicated in [the] genocide and apartheid against the Palestinian people."